FREE email course for parents of children the education system is failing to hold

 One chapter of Small Oak's story —set in an ancient forest, following Small Oak as he learns to belong

-📖 What it means for you—how the story translates to your life as a parent navigating challenging systems
+📖 What it means for you—how the story translates to your life and navigating challenging systems

 🌱 A simple practice—something you can do today to embody what you've learned